 '''

+to run as a server

+def server(configpath):

 global reticulum

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our echo server

 server_identity = RNS.Identity()

 We create a destination that clients can query.
 We want

 to be able to verify echo replies to our clients, so we

 create a "single" destination that can receive encrypted

 messages.
 This way the client can send a request and be

 certain that no-one else than this destination was able

 to read it.

-echo_destination = RNS_Destination(
+echo_destination = RNS.Destination(

 server_identity,

-RNS.Destination.IN.
+RNS.Destination.IN,

 RNS.Destination.SINGLE,

 APP_NAME,

-"echo",
+"echo".

 "request"

 )

 We configure the destination to automatically prove all

-packets adressed to it.
+packets addressed to it.
 By doing this, RNS will automatically

 generate a proof for each incoming packet and transmit it

 back to the sender of that packet.

 echo_destination.set_proof_strategy(RNS.Destination.PROVE_ALL)

 Tell the destination which function in our program to

 run when a packet is received.
 We do this so we can

 print a log message when the server receives a request

 echo_destination.set_packet_callback(server_callback)

 Everything's ready!

 Let's Wait for client requests or user input

 announceLoop(echo_destination)

 def announceLoop(destination):

 Let the user know that everything is ready

 RNS.log(

 "Echo server "+

 RNS.prettyhexrep(destination.hash)+

 " running, hit enter to manually send an announce (Ctrl-C to quit)"

 )

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

-know how to create messages directed towards it.

 '''

-''' while True: entered = input() destination.announce() RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash)) def server_callback(message, packet): global reticulum Tell the user that we received an echo request, and that we are going to send a reply to the requester.
-Sending the proof is handled automatically, since we set up the destination to prove all incoming packets. reception_stats = "" if reticulum.is_connected_to_shared_instance: reception_rssi = reticulum.get_packet_rssi(packet_packet_hash) reception_snr = reticulum.get_packet_snr(packet.packet_hash) if reception_rssi != None: reception_stats += " [RSSI "+str(reception_rssi)+" dBm]" if reception_snr != None: reception_stats += " [SNR "+str(reception_snr)+" dBm]" else: if packet.rssi != None: reception_stats += " [RSSI "+str(packet.rssi)+" dBm]" if packet.snr != None: reception_stats += " [SNR "+str(packet.snr)+" dB]" RNS.log("Received packet from echo client, proof sent"+reception_stats) This initialisation is executed when the users chooses to run as a client def client(destination_hexhash, configpath, timeout=None): global reticulum We need a binary representation of the destination hash that was entered on the command line try: dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2 if len(destination_hexhash) != dest_len: raise ValueError( "Destination length is invalid, must be {hex} hexadecimal characters ( →{byte} bytes).".format(hex=dest_len, byte=dest_len//2) '''
+''' know how to create messages directed towards it. while True: entered = input() destination.announce() RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash)) def server_callback(message, packet): global reticulum Tell the user that we received an echo request, and that we are going to send a reply to the requester.
+Sending the proof is handled automatically, since we set up the destination to prove all incoming packets. reception_stats = "" if reticulum.is_connected_to_shared_instance: reception_rssi = reticulum.get_packet_rssi(packet.packet_hash) reception_snr = reticulum.get_packet_snr(packet.packet_hash) if reception_rssi != None: reception_stats += " [RSSI "+str(reception_rssi)+" dBm]" if reception_snr != None: reception_stats += " [SNR "+str(reception_snr)+" dBm]" else: if packet.rssi != None: reception_stats += " [RSSI "+str(packet.rssi)+" dBm]" if packet.snr != None: reception_stats += " [SNR "+str(packet.snr)+" dB]" RNS.log("Received packet from echo client, proof sent"+reception_stats)

+This initialisation is executed when the users chooses

+to run as a client

+def client(destination_hexhash, configpath, timeout=None):

+global reticulum

+We need a binary representation of the destination

+hash that was entered on the command line

+try:

+dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2

+if len(destination hexhash) != dest len:

+raise ValueError(

+"Destination length is invalid, must be {hex} hexadecimal characters (

+'''